 These burgers are hearty, so you’re going to want to serve them on a substantial bun.
-We’ve been enjoying them on grilled brioche buns, as pictured here.
+We love them on grilled brioche buns, as pictured here.
 (For a lower carb option, they’re also delicious served plated, sans bun.)

-My favorite cheese to melt onto Mojo Burgers is Manchego, a nutty sheep’s milk cheese from Spain.
-It brings a great element of nuttiness to the burger that pairs well with the flavors of the Mojo sauce.
+My favorite cheese to pair with these burgers is Manchego, a sheep’s milk cheese from Spain.
+It brings a great element of nuttiness to the burger that plays well with the flavors of the Mojo sauce and the spiked aioli.